top of page

 Our favorite night out was surely when we went to the Juke Joint for Diner.
 Sandra, her sisters, niece, and I all waited for our table to be called back, it was a busy place!
 The girl time was fabulous, we laughed so much and spoke so candidly about everything under the sun!
 The food, was by far the best soul food I’d had.
 Excited for my leftovers!
 The music – there was live jazz music and it was spot on.
 Sade, and favorite cover songs made it hard to sit still and eat without moving to the beat.
 The sax player really knew what he was doing, and the singer’s voice was ever so sultry!
 The crowd was upbeat, everyone was happy, and we enjoyed our evening immensely.
 Take me back!!!

 Another night Sandra and I walked down to Panera after training to eat and see some of the area.
 The Christmas lights were awesome, and our conversation while walking was great.
 We walked 1.7 miles down Peachtree (in a well-lit safe environment) to the Panera, and I always say the best way to see a city is on foot.
-Another great night, and got some exercise.
+Another great night and got some exercise.

 In my final day at the Hilton and conference, they were setting up an art and fashion market right in the middle of the cross walkway.
 This certainly had a holiday theme to it and many things caught my eye as I tried to pass through.
 I did buy a few Christmas gifts in my final moments before heading out.
 The entire trip had been a success.
 Now if you know how I typically travel you know this was a very different trip for me!
 I spent a lot more money on spontaneous items than I normally do.
 Guess it’s safe to say I was feeling myself and enjoying being grown.
 Also, it was a work trip, the travel, and accommodations did not come out of my pocket, so I felt a little more willing to splurge on some extras.
 I think the fact that I was solo took the guilt of trying to keep the spending fair and even also – I was the only one asking and the only one paying!